The Ultimate Guide to Landing Pages for Dentists

 A Logical Landing Page Format

-Your landing page should be an extension of the PPC ad someone clicked on.
+Your landing page should be an extension of the PPC ad someone clicked on and it needs a logical layout.
 If your ad talked about a $49 cleaning special, you need to have information about that deal on the page.

 It needs a clear headline that encourages action, benefits displayed prominently, answers to potential questions & objections, imagery that supports the message.